 - Irritability

-Look for Physical and Mental Signs
+Look for Physical and Mental Symptoms of Cocaine Abuse

 Mentally, there will be signs as well.
 Your loved one may fall into a deep depression between cocaine binges.
 Agitation may also accompany the use of the drug.
 High energy levels switch places with exhaustion.